yetisir/cnote/README.md

 ## Installation

-The latest stable release of dNote can be installed with [pip](https://pip.pypa.io/en/stable/) (recommended).
+The latest stable release of dNote can be installed with [pip](https://pip.pypa.io/en/stable/).

 ```bash
 python -m pip install dnote